edmundofuentes/8Tracks-Downloader/README.md

 # 8tracks-Downloader
-This is a simple playlist downloader for [8tracks.com](http://8tracks.com) that is based on proper API calls with a Dev Key.
+This is a simple playlist downloader for [8tracks.com](http://8tracks.com) that is based on proper API calls with a valid Dev Key.

 ## About
 [8tracks.com](http://8tracks.com) is by far the best music site I've ever used!
 The site UI is brilliant, the people are superb, and the music is pure awesomeness.
 8tracks is internet radio, so ideally you're **NOT** supposed to be able to download songs from the site!
 Thankfully though, it can be done with a little hackery. ;-)